arghyadebroy/arghyadebroy.github.io/_pages/about.md

 <img src="/images/500x300.png" alt="Quantum Dynamics" style="width: 300px; height: auto; float: right; margin-left: 20px;"/>

-Quantum dynamics explores how quantum mechanical effects influence the behavior and interactions of molecules in astrophysical environments.
-This field provides insights into reaction mechanisms and energy transfer processes critical to astrochemical models.
+Quantum dynamics investigates reaction dynamics in both ground and excited states by generating potential energy surfaces and performing quantum dynamics simulations.
+My research aims to determine reaction rates from these analyses, which can be further incorporated into astrochemical models.
+This approach enhances our understanding of the energetic landscapes governing molecular interactions in astrophysical environments and provides critical insights into the mechanisms driving chemical processes in the interstellar medium.

 ---